 Trends analysis results and discussion - Trends were calculated for 19 measured or calculated parameters (such as monthly averages) at each site, for a total of 760 tests.
-Of those, 246 tests showed a statistically significant trend at the 95% confidence level.
-Trends judged as improving (e.g. increased dissolved oxygen, reduced temperature) made up 103 of the significant trends.
-Deleterious trends (e.g. reduced dissolved oxygen, increased nutrients) made up 111 of the significant trends.
-The remaining 32 trends were increasing or decreasing pH or monthly pH, and a value judgment was not made for those trends as their implications are not clear at this point.
+Of those, 293 tests showed a statistically significant trend at the 95% confidence level.
+Trends judged as improving (e.g. increased dissolved oxygen, reduced temperature) made up 102 of the significant trends.
+Deleterious trends (e.g. reduced dissolved oxygen, increased nutrients) also accounted for 98 of the significant trends.
+The remaining 93 trends were increasing or decreasing pH or monthly pH, or nutrient trends where the slope was zero.
+A value judgment was not made for those trends as their implications are not clear at this point.

 Because the overall list of significant trends included many redundant items (e.g. biweekly dissolved oxygen and monthly average dissolved oxygen), an abbreviated list, using only the unique trends involving the monthly averages (for pH, dissolved oxygen, temperature, and turbidity) plus the nutrient data which was already monthly or quarterly was also looked at for summary statistics.
-In this truncated data set, there were 196 significant trends, with 92 trends identified as representing improved conditions and 92 identified as deleterious.
-The remaining 12 were pH trends.
+We also eliminated any pH trends and nutrient trends with a slope of zero.
+In this truncated data set, there were 114 significant trends, with 45 trends identified as representing improved conditions and 69 identified as deleterious.
+The proportion of deleterious trends were about the same in ag and non-ag sites.

-This accounting represents a change from last year, when deletrious trends outnumbered improving trends.
-It is important to remember that these statistics are calculated over the life of the study, so while the 2011 water year may account for the differences between current and past results, the calculated trends are representative of the entire study from October 2003 to September 2011.
+Last year's report indicated 92 improving and 92 declining trends for this data set.
+It is important to remember that these statistics are calculated over the life of the study, so while the 2012 water year may account for the differences between current and past results, the calculated trends are representative of the entire study from October 2003 to September 2012.

-Ten of the 40 stations showed a significant declining trend in monthly mean water temperature over the life of the study.
+Twenty-two of the 40 stations showed a significant declining trend in monthly mean water temperature over the life of the study.
 In most cases this would represent an improvement in salmonid rearing conditions.
-This is an increase from last year, when seven stations had significant decreases in water temperature.
+This is an increase from last year, when ten stations had significant decreases in water temperature.
 No site showed a significant increase in monthly mean temperature.

-Three of the 40 sites showed a significant increasing trend in mean monthly dissolved oxygen over the life of the study.
-This is also a change from last year, when six sites had increasing dissolved oxygen.
-This change is related to the changes in the temperature trends, as warmer water holds less oxygen, so with a reduced number of decreasing temperature trends, we would also expect a reduced number of increasing oxygen trends.
+Four of the 40 sites showed a significant increasing trend in mean monthly dissolved oxygen over the life of the study, one more than last year.
 Two of the 40 sites showed a significant increasing trend in monthly oxygen percent saturation, which takes temperature into account.
-This indicates that dissolved oxygen improved at those sites independent of the temperature reduction.
-There was one station with a declining trend in dissolved oxygen, and five sites showed declining percent saturation.
+This indicates that dissolved oxygen improved at those sites independent of any temperature reduction.
+There were two stations with a declining trend in dissolved oxygen, and one site showed declining percent saturation.